termsurf/talk/readme.md

 Also, Talk is not meant to replace the level-of-detail ("exactness") of IPA, it's goal is to only get like ~95% accuracy.
-This is because we believe real-world pronunciations a highly varied within a single word of a language, and so being as exact as IPA is kind of misleading.
+This is because we believe real-world pronunciations a highly varied within even a single word of a language, and so being as exact as IPA is kind of misleading.
 If Talk is not exact enough for a specific rendering, you can use IPA, but otherwise Talk will be much easier to understand and use on both sides.

 _We are aware of [competing standards](https://xkcd.com/927/) haha.
 But for the websites we are planning on making, thinking of showing the